Portal (video game): Setting

-Portal takes place in the Half-Life universe and inside of Aperture Science Laboratories Computer-Aided Enrichment Center, a research facility responsible for the creation of the portal gun.
-Information about Aperture Science, developed by Valve for creating the setting of the game, is revealed during the game and via the real-world promotional website.
-According to the Aperture Science website, Cave Johnson founded the company in 1943 for the sole purpose of making shower curtains for the U.S. military.
-However, after becoming mentally unstable from "moon rock poisoning" in 1978, Johnson created a three-tier research and development plan to make his organization successful.
+Portal takes place in the Half-Life universe and within the Aperture Science Computer-Aided Enrichment Center, a research facility responsible for the creation of the portal gun.
+Information about Aperture Science, developed by Valve for creating its setting, is revealed during the game and via the real-world promotional website.
+According to the Aperture Science website, Cave Johnson founded the company in 1943 for the purpose of making shower curtains for the U.S. military.
+After becoming mentally unstable from "moon rock poisoning" in 1978, Johnson created a three-tier research and development plan to make his organization successful.
 The first two tiers, the Counter-Heimlich Maneuver (a maneuver designed to ensure choking) and the Take-A-Wish Foundation (a program to give the wishes of terminally ill children to adults in need of dreams), were commercial failures and led to an investigation of the company by the U.S. Senate.
 However, when the investigative committee heard of the success of the third tier—a person-sized, ad hoc quantum tunnel through physical space, with a possible application as a shower curtain—it recessed permanently and gave Aperture Science an open-ended contract to continue its research.
-The development of GLaDOS, an artificially intelligent research assistant and disk-operating system, began in 1986 in response to Black Mesa's work on similar portal technology.
+The development of GLaDOS, an artificially intelligent research assistant and disk-operating system, began in 1986 in an attempt to speed up portal technology research in competition with Black Mesa's work on similar portal technology.

-A presentation seen during gameplay reveals that GLaDOS was also included in a proposed bid for de-icing fuel lines, incorporated as a fully functional disk-operation system that is arguably alive, unlike Black Mesa's proposal, which inhibits ice, nothing more.
-Roughly thirteen years later, work on GLaDOS was completed and the untested AI was activated during the company's first annual bring-your-daughter-to-work day in 1998.
+A presentation seen during gameplay reveals that GLaDOS was included in a proposed bid for de-icing fuel lines, incorporated as a fully functional disk-operation system that is arguably alive, unlike Black Mesa's proposal, which inhibits ice, nothing more.
+After contracting a terminal illness from moon rocks used in portal experiments, Cave decides to attempt to back up his consciousness to a computer.
+He realises that the technology will not be ready in time to backup his brain due to his imminent demise, and leaves instructions to forcefully backup the consciousness of his assistant Caroline.
+Upon being uploaded to GLaDOS, Caroline attempts to kill every scientist in the building in under a fraction of a second.
+After extensive attempts to control her with smaller robots called personality spheres that would act as emotional limits and a sort of artificial "conscience", GLaDOS managed to eventually convince the scientists that she was primarily concerned with science and requested a lethal brain neurotoxin for an experiment about cats.
+GLaDOS initiated the experiment during the company's first annual bring-your-daughter-to-work day in 1998.
 Immediately after activation, the facility was flooded with deadly neurotoxin by the AI.
 Events of the first Half-Life game occur shortly after that, presumably leaving the facility forgotten by the outside world due to apocalyptic happenings.
 Wolpaw, in describing the ending of Portal 2, affirmed that the Combine invasion, chronologically taking place after Half-Life and before Half-Life 2, had occurred before Portal 2s events.